BAMresearch/aRTist-handbook/source/bamct_file_format.rst

 BAM CT File Format
 ------------------

-BAM CT is a proprietary file format used to store either projection or volume data of a CT scan.
+BAM CT is a file format used at BAM to store either projection or volume data of a CT scan.
 It is generally used with a two-letter file extensions, with a :code:`p` as first letter indicating projection data and a :code:`b` as first letter indicating volume data.
 The second letter is used to denote the CT scanner the data is captured with.

 Header Size and Data Offset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~